 The Bahamas isn’t just fun in the sun on white sugar sand beaches and in crystal clear cerulean waters.
 And there is much more to Nassau beyond the hopping bars like Señor Frog’s or Atlantis’ water park.
 The Bahamas has a fascinating history of pirates (and I don’t mean Pirates of the Caribbean, though much of the movies were filmed in the Bahamas) and rum running.
-I learned all about piracy and the finest Bahamian rums on a Nassau rum tour.
+We learned all about piracy and the finest Bahamian rums on a Nassau rum tour.

 The first people of the Bahamas were the Lucayans, who arrived from the Caribbean islands somewhere between the years 500 and 800.
 But recorded history of the Bahamas began in 1492 when Columbus sailed the ocean blue.
 Unfortunately for the Lucayans, there was no gold to be found on the limestone islands and so the Bahamas held very little interest for the Spaniards, except for slave trading.
 Nearly all of the Lucayans were transported to other islands as laborers over about a 30-year period and then the Bahamas was left abandoned for the next 130 years.